Overview

 Aim |

 This module is designed to provide participants with the required skills for structuring their research projects including conceptualising research questions and writing literature reviews.
-It introduces the need for and validity of empirical models and imparts a greater understanding of the empirical methods in accounting and finance.
-The module helps develop important skills in the assessment, analysis and interpretation of published research in accounting and finance.
-Given the huge number of alternative research designs and analytical techniques in this area, the participants should only expect to be given an overview of the principal methods and techniques.
-The module will equip the participants with the skills to find additional resources to help them gain a working knowledge of these methods and techniques. |
+It uses the positivist approach to finance and introduces the need for and validity of empirical models.
+The module also imparts a greater understanding of the empirical methods in finance and develops important skills in the assessment, analysis and interpretation of published financial research. |

 Syllabus |